 About

+Focusing on literacy at the high school level, I’m helping teachers put reading at the front of their practice.
+By high school, many people think that it’s too late to teach reading.
+They’re wrong.
+It can and must happen, or else students who are behind will never catch up.
 I’m trying to make reading more like writing — to treat it as a craft, to make it more public and less secret, to push teachers and students to get their reading out into the world.
-I’m excited to see what I find out.

-I’m also building the Kindle Classroom Project (with the help of generous supporters!), where ninth graders read books they like on Kindles they bring home.
-You might get so excited that you’ll want to contribute!
+I’m also building the Kindle Classroom Project (with the help of generous supporters!), in which students read books they like on Kindles they get to bring home.
+There are now more than 2,000 students participating in the project.
+You might get so excited that you’ll want to donate your used Kindle or make a contribution for books!

 * * *